cTolb/startup/README.md

 # startup
 Repository for startup application

-This repository will contain the different files needed for my final project in the CS 260 class

-This line is to see if I am able to pull from github to vs code

-Test this file
+I had used github in the past for different classes but this is the first time that I feel like I actually understood what was happening and how to use it properly.
+This is going to make things much easier in the future when I am working on these projects and projects with people in the future.